 Pixies finally got their groove back.

 Round about the tenth track of a massive 31-song set, the band finally seemed to hit the right note and things definitely started to look up from there.
-It started with “Levitate Me” and “Isla de Encanta” and from that point on their were far more hits than misses.
+It started with “Levitate Me” and “Isla de Encanta” and from that point on there were far more hits than misses.
 I’m going to share my five highlights of the evening which, by the end of the night, made it a good concert despite the earlier teething problems.

 - Um Chagga Lagga: I’m going to share a somewhat unpopular opinion – I don’t like Indie Cindy.
 That is not entirely unexpected.
 In the history of my Pixies obsession, I’ve never liked one of their albums on listening to it for the first time but somehow that initial dislike of Indie Cindy endured.
 I was therefore thrilled when I listened to the new track “Um Chagga Lagga” for the first time and loved it and hearing it performed at the Brixton Academy confirmed that.
 It is a great track and sounded great live.